ldrin01/Web-Application-2/assignments/README.md

 ### Add Student
 ```
-You can add student to table by clicking the button
+You can add student to table by clicking the button `ADD STUDENT`
 ```
 ![How to](https://github.com/ldrin01/Web-Application-2/blob/master/assignments/screenshots/1.PNG)